brain-networks/event_detection/README.md

 # event_detection
 Perform event detection as in Betzel et al (2021):  Individualized event structure drives individual differences in whole-brain functional connectivity

+# dependencies and requirements
+This script uses MATLAB.
+It was tested using MATLAB 2020a on macOS Mojava 10.14.6.
+It requires no additional software packages.

+# installation and usage
+Download and unzip the directory, open MATLAB, and then navigate to wherever you downloaded the files.
+You can run the script from within that directory.

 # what is here
 * Example parcellated resting fMRI BOLD time series from [here](https://www.dropbox.com/sh/tb694nmpu2lbpnc/AABKU_Mew7hyjtAC4ObzGVaKa?dl=0).
 * System labels for each brain region.